virtualparadox/BBMap/docs/readme.txt

 fast=<f>		The fast flag is a macro.
 It will set many other paramters so that BBMap will run much faster, at slightly reduced sensitivity for most applications.
 Not recommended for RNAseq, cross-species alignment, or other situations where long deletions or low identity matches are expected. minratio=<0.56>		Alignment sensitivity as a fraction of a read's max possible mapping score.
 Lower is slower and more sensitive but gives more false positives.
 Ranges from 0 (very bad alignment) to 1 (perfect alignment only).
 Default varies between BBMap versions. minidentity=<>		Or "minid".
 Use this flag to set minratio more easily.
-If you set minid=0.9, for example, minratio will be set to a value that will be APPROXIMATELY equivalent to 90% identity alignments. idfilter=<0>		Different than "minid".
-No alignments will be allowed with an identity score lower than this value.
-This filter occurs at the very end and is unrelated to minratio, and has no effect on speed unless set to 1.
-Range is 0-1. minapproxhits=<1>	Controls minimum number of seed hits to examine a site.
+If you set minid=0.9, for example, minratio will be set to a value that will be APPROXIMATELY equivalent to 90% identity alignments. minapproxhits=<1>	Controls minimum number of seed hits to examine a site.
 Higher is less accurate but faster (on large genomes).
 2 is maybe 2.5x as fast and 3 is maybe 5x as fast on a genome with of gigabases.
 Does not speed up genomes under 100MB or so very much. padding=<4>		Sets extra padding for slow-aligning.
 Higher numbers are more accurate for indels near the tips of reads, but slower. tipsearch=<100>		Controls how far to look for possible deletions near tips of reads by brute force.  tipsearch=0 disables this function.
 Higher is more accurate.